Marie Couvent: School

-The school she had hoped to establish in her will would not be built until almost a decade after her death.
+The school she had hoped to establish in her will was not built until almost a decade after her death.
 Fletcher had failed to construct it, primarily due to opposition from city officials.

-Maenhaut then set about trying to construct the school himself, and enlisted the aid of a man named Francois Lacroix.
+Maenhaut then set about trying to construct the school himself and enlisted the aid of a man named Francois Lacroix.
 Lacroix aided in the foundation of the Society for the Instruction of Indigent Orphans, which raised funds and sued to gain access to Marie Couvent's property.
 They succeeded in winning their court case in 1846, and the school finally opened in 1848, eleven years after Marie Couvent's death.